 Answer: As proud as I am to be a vegan, I will admit to sometimes feeling a little self-conscious telling people about it, due to how society views any ideas that deviate from the norm.
-(In other words, I’m entirely aware some people think vegans are freaks.)
 When I first became a vegan, I definitely did shy away from telling people.
-But as I’ve grown more self-confident, I’ve come to realize it doesn’t really matter what others think of my diet.
-After all, I don’t think their diet is the best, so why should I be offended if they don’t like mine?
+But I’ve come to realize it doesn’t really matter what others think of my diet.
 It certainly doesn’t mean we can’t be friends, agreeing to disagree.
 (In the few cases where someone can’t respectfully “agree to disagree” about my diet, well… who wants to be friends with such a person anyway?)

 Also, I feel so passionately about my love for animals and disgust at their treatment on factory farms.
 If I don’t speak up, fewer people learn about the horrors that the meat industry hopes to keep quiet.
 So when I stay quiet, the animals suffer more because of my cowardice, and I am actually helping the meat industry.

 When the subject came up, I was 100% candid with the boy.
 And he, in turn, was 100% cool with my veganism.
 In fact, he has two friends who are vegans.
 He’s not a vegetarian, but does love animals (with a rescue pup at home), and he is interested in the “clean eating” mentality.
 Like many athletic guys, he’s into the whole “protein” thing, and drinks a lot of protein shakes.

 Question of the Day: